Vivian-Lopez/Deep-Learning-Based-People-Counter/README.md

 ##

-Project Write-up from Analysis Design to Development and Evaluation included in 'Vivian Lopez - Programming Project Final Version.pdf' along with 'app4.py' file which includes the main code for the project
+Project Write-up from Analysis Design to Development and Evaluation included in 'Vivian Lopez - Programming Project Final Version.pdf' along with 'app4.py' file which includes the main inference code for the project.

 ##